Keeping the Faith

 My friend Jen is a blogger and wellness expert at wavesandwillows.com.
 She loves to find new ways to improve and enjoy life and share these ideas with others.
 Her mission is to help people become the happiest and healthiest versions of themselves.
 Good vibes only.

-There’s something to be said for optimism in the workplace.
+There’s something to be said about optimism in the workplace.

 We may not love dragging our butts out of bed every morning to start the daily grind.